Skip to main content

 SQL DATEADD

-In switching between SQL dialects (BigQuery, Postgres and Snowflake are my primaries), it's almost impossible to remember the argument order (or exact function name) of dateadd.
+If you’ve ever used the DATEADD SQL function across dialects (such as BigQuery, Postgres and Snowflake), you’ve probably had to google the syntax of the function every time.
+It's almost impossible to remember the argument order (or exact function name) of dateadd.

 This article will go over how the DATEADD function works, the nuances of using it across the major cloud warehouses, and how to standardize the syntax variances using dbt macro.